26th March 2018

 And let’s face it: real ninjas, rock stars and superheroes are hardly going to be looking for their next career move on LinkedIn, are they?

-Your LinkedIn summary is meant to be just that – a summary.
+Your LinkedIn profile summary is meant to be just that – a summary.
 Don’t just copy and paste your experience into your summary.
 Don’t just write a list of your skills or what you’re looking for next.

 Give people an idea of who you are, what you’ve achieved so far in your working life, back it up with some stats and right at the end, give them a reason to contact you.